jtablesaw/tablesaw/docs/gettingstarted.md

 We've covered a lot of ground.
 To learn more, please take a look at the [User Guide](https://jtablesaw.github.io/tablesaw/userguide/toc) or API documentation ([Java Docs](http://www.javadoc.io/page/tech.tablesaw/tablesaw-core/latest/index)).

-[^1]: The method shown does not actually "produce" any output For that you would call *System.out.println()*.
-For brevity, this "faux" output will be shown indented by one tab beneath the code that produced it.
-[^2]: Note that containsString(String subString) is different from contains().
+[^1]: Note that containsString(String subString) is different from contains().
 The first method looks at each string in the column to see if it conains the substring.
 The second method looks at every row in the column and returns true if any matches the entire string.
 In other words, contains is like contains as defined on List<String>. , etc.